Showing posts with label therapy. Show all posts

 Saturday, June 24, 2006

 We went to the Orlando Science Museum and spent the entire day.
 It had six floors.
 The first floor had a nature center with alligators and turtles.
-It also had Kids Town (hands-on-Kids-center) We watched three Cinedome IMAX movies, Wild Safari, Greece, and Star Quest.
-We went inside a huge mouth and walked through the walls of the digestive system.
+It also had Kids Town (hands-on).
+We watched three Cinedome IMAX movies, Wild Safari, Greece, and Star Quest.
+We went inside a vast mouth and walked through the walls of the digestive system.
 We went to the Dinosaur Center.
 There was a center with monster heads, electricity, and a space center.
-Then we went to the top where there was a planetarium.
+Then we went to the top, where there was a planetarium.
 It was a fun day.

 Sunday, June 25, 2006

 We went to Gatorland.
-There were alligators and crocodiles all around.
-Big, small, and babies.
+There were alligators and crocodiles all around—big, small, and babies.
 Madison and Bucky held an alligator and a python snake.
-They had their picture made while holding them.
+They had their picture taken while holding them.
 We watched Gator Wrestling, Later Jumparoo, and Close Encounters.
 We rode the train through the swamp area.
-There were all kinds of species of large birds nesting and alligators nesting.
-It started pouring down rain.
+There were all kinds of large birds nesting and alligators nesting.
+It started pouring rain.

 Friday, March 17, 2017